swooshItan/uServices/README.md

 # Overview
 This repository contains 5 applications.
-The purpose of this repository is to provide a simple reference on the development of cloud-native applications using opensource frameworks such as Spring Framework, Spring Boot and Spring Cloud, deployed as docker containers managed in kubernetes platform.
+This repository provides a simple reference on the development of cloud-native applications using opensource frameworks such as Spring Framework, Spring Boot and Spring Cloud, deployed as docker containers managed in kubernetes platform.

 A brief description and information on the corresponding opensource frameworks, libraries and languages used for each application are indicated below.

   * customer - provides REST APIs for CRUD functions for customer information (needs to be authenticated).
-The data is stored in in-memory databse, H2.
+The data is stored in in-memory database, H2.

     Uses
-      * spring boot actuator/micrometer to provide endpoints for liveness/readiness check for kubernetes deployment, and endpoint for monitoring with prometheus compatible format.
+      * spring-boot-actuator/micrometer to provide endpoints for liveness/readiness checks for kubernetes deployment, and endpoint for monitoring with prometheus compatible format.
-      * spring boot web for implement the REST controllers
+      * spring-boot-web for implement the REST controllers
-      * spring boot data jpa for implement the respository layer to store/retrieve the data in H2 in-memory db.
+      * spring-boot-data-jpa for implement the respository layer to store/retrieve the data in in-memory db, H2.
-      * spring boot outh2 resource server for verify that all requests are authenticated with valid JWT token.
+      * spring-boot-outh2-resource-server for verify that all requests are authenticated with valid JWT token.
-      * spring cloud contract verifier to test and verify the REST API contracts with other application
+      * spring-cloud-contract-verifier to test and verify the REST API contracts as a producer for account application
-      * spring cloud sleuth for distributed tracing
+      * spring-cloud-sleuth for distributed tracing
-      * swagger annotations for generating json format file to document the REST APIs.
+      * swagger-annotations for generating swagger json format file to document the REST APIs.
       * junit, rest-assured for implement unit and integration tests

   * account - provides REST APIs for CRUD functions for account information.

-  * mgmt-ui - provide the UI of customer management to call customer REST APIs (needs to be authenticated).
+The data is stored in in-memory database, H2.

+    Uses
+      * spring-boot-actuator/micrometer to provide endpoints for liveness/readiness checks for kubernetes deployment, and endpoint for monitoring with prometheus compatible format.
+      * spring-boot-web for implement the REST controllers
+      * spring-boot-data-jpa for implement the respository layer to store/retrieve the data in in-memory db, H2.
+      * spring-boot-outh2-resource-server for verify that all requests are authenticated with valid JWT token. (pending)
+      * spring-cloud-contract-verifier to test and verify the REST API contracts as a consumer of customer application
+      * spring-cloud-sleuth for distributed tracing
+      * spring-cloud-circuitbreaker used when making REST API call to customer application
+      * swagger-annotations for generating swagger json format file to document the REST APIs.
+      * junit, rest-assured for implement unit and integration tests

   * api-gateway - a proxy which all requests need to go to before forwarding to downstream applications.
 It handles the check if client is authenticated, and send the JWT token to downsteam applications.

+    Uses
+      * spring-boot-actuator/micrometer to provide endpoints for liveness/readiness checks for kubernetes deployment, and endpoint for monitoring with prometheus compatible format.

+  * mgmt-ui - provide the UI of customer management to call customer REST APIs (needs to be authenticated).
+Simple web application using angularJS.

   * keycloak - handles the authentication and other IAM related functions.
+Uses keycloak with in-memory database from a docker image published in dockerhub.

 # Request Flows
 The high level interactions between these applications are as follows:-